How Integrated Video works

 Once the engine turns on, the camera starts recording and continues until the engine is turned off.

-The AI classifies videos as Critical, Major, Moderate, or Minor to indicate how urgently you should watch them.
-The classification levels are generated based on a number of factors, including:
+The AI classifies videos as Critical, Major, Moderate, or Minor to indicate how urgent they are.
+Learn more about how videos are classified.

-You receive an alert notification when videos are available to watch in Reveal.
+You get notified when videos are available to watch in Reveal.
+To choose who is notified, update video alert policies.

 You watch the video